w3f/Grants-Program/applications/openbrush.md

 ### Current work - Scope of this Grant

 #### Milestone 2 - Simplify usage of library.
-Add a new features to extend ink!
-Providing macros to define own library.
+Add a new features which extend ink!.
+Provide macroses that will allow creation of your own base implementation.

 * **Estimated duration:** 6 weeks
 * **FTE:**  2.5